andrew/ultimate-awesome/README.md

 - [awesome-WeatherAI](https://github.com/HeQinWill/awesome-WeatherAI) - A curated list of awesome resources related to using AI for weather forecasting and climate modeling.
 - [awesome-consistency](https://github.com/jackwaudby/awesome-consistency) - Awesome list of consistency models.
 - [awesome-first-code](https://github.com/jakejarvis/awesome-first-code) - 👶 An awesome list for those who are brave enough to share their first programming projects ever.
 No shame allowed here!.
+- [linux-commands-cheat-sheet](https://github.com/labex-labs/linux-commands-cheat-sheet) - Linux Commands Cheat Sheet: A clean and minimal guide to 491 Linux commands.
+- [awesome-game-console-development](https://github.com/lebrancconvas/awesome-game-console-development) - Curated List of Game Console / Gaming Computer Development, Game Console / Gaming Computer Emulator, Hardware and Electronic Engineering Recap, and ROM Development and Hacking stuff. .
+- [awesome-web-scraping](https://github.com/luminati-io/awesome-web-scraping) - A list of libraries, tools, and APIs for web scraping and data processing.
+Find everything you need for extracting, managing, and processing data from the web, from HTTP libraries to browser automation tools and proxy services. .
 - [awesome](https://github.com/mdn/awesome) - A curated list of awesome projects powered by (and powering) MDN Web Docs.
 - [awesome-investment](https://github.com/melg8/awesome-investment) - Curated list of investment & finance related resources .
 - [awesome-mintlify](https://github.com/mintlify/awesome-mintlify) - A curated list of Mintlify resources and examples.